 The epic contest between the people of New South Wales on the one side, and Santos/NSW Government on the other has entered a new phase.
-The request by NSW Minister for Planning, Rob Stokes to the NSW Independent Planning Commission (IPC) to host a Public Hearing that is to be completed within 12 weeks has been backed up by asking the Independent Planning Commission to alter how it holds Public Hearings.
+The request by NSW Minister for Planning, Rob Stokes to the NSW Independent Planning Commission (IPC) to host a Public Hearing that is to be completed within 12 weeks of an assessment report being provided has been backed up by asking the Independent Planning Commission to alter how it holds Public Hearings.

 NSW Minister for Planning, Rob Stokes, is continuing to push through the Narrabri Gas Project, suggesting changes to the format of the Public Hearing in the face of the COVID-19 pandemic.
 Mr Stokes recommends the IPC should consider using video and telephone conferences so the public can participate.

 By suggesting this, the Planning Minister has pitted himself against the many thousands of people, who have submitted, objected, protested and lobbied against coal seam gas for 10 + years, representing over 97% of 22,700 submissions to the EIS.

 Mr Stokes was under no legislative requirement to trigger a Public Hearing during this time of crisis (the worst in most peoples’ living memory and arguably since World War 2).
 His Ministerial powers under section 9.1(1) of the Environmental Planning and Assessment Act 1979 provide that he “may direct” the Independent Planning Commission to initiate a Public Hearing.
 This discretion has been used irresponsibly and in defiance of the NSW Chief Scientist’s recommendations of the prerequisites needed to establish a safe coal seam gas industry in NSW.